BeshoyFD/health-eye/README.md

     {sign_in : {error : ErrorMsg}} // ErrorMsg is the responsed error message

-sign in success and new inserted in database , response is
+sign in success , response is

     {sign_in: {success: { cid: CustomerID , PhoneState : State , EmailState : State}}}